railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 **activerecord** is the interface the application uses to communicate with the database.

-**Sinatra-activerecord** is a bridge that allows us use Active Record in a Sinatra application.
+**sinatra-activerecord** is a bridge that allows us use Active Record in a Sinatra application.

 **tux** allows us to interact with the database through the command line.